-Channel operations of the trunked repeaters.
 Digital Signal An RF signal that has a pulsed, or discrete, nature, rather than a continuous nature.
-Channel A group of characteristics such as transmit/ receive frequency pairs, radio parameters, and Dispatcher An individual who has radio system management duties.
-Control Channel encryption encoding.
-Dynamic In a trunking system, one of the channels that is used to provide a continuous, twoway/ data communications path between the central controller A feature that allows the dispatcher to temporarily reassign selected radios to a single special channel so they can communicate with each other.
-Conventional and all radios on the system.
-Typically refers to radio-to- radio communications, sometimes through a repeater (see Trunking).
+Dispatcher An individual who has radio system management duties.
+Dynamic Regrouping A feature that allows the dispatcher to temporarily reassign selected radios to a single special channel so they can communicate with each other.
 Failsoft A feature that allows communications to take place even though the central controller has failed.
-Each trunked repeater in the system Conventional Scan List A scan list that includes only conventional channels. transmits a data word informing every radio that the system has gone into failsoft. сотѕ Commercial Off-The-Shelf A type of coded squelch using data bursts.
-Similar to PL except a digital code is used instead of a tone.
-FCC Federal Communications Digital Private Line (DPL) Commission.
+Each trunked repeater in the system transmits a data word informing every radio that the system has gone into failsoft.
+FCC Federal Communications Commission.
 FM Frequency Modulation Hang Up Disconnect.